tatsuyax25/hw-tracker/README.md

 3. Write a name and description for your assignment.

-:four: Assign a due date and time using the pop-up selectors.
+4. Assign a due date and time using the pop-up selectors.

 :five: Hit Submit, and go finish your assignment before it's due!